cja5553/ReadTheDocs_AutoThemeGenerator/docs/index.md

 overall_synthesized_themes = load_results_from_json(
     os.path.join(save_results_path, "themes_overall.json"))

-# view the relevant themes and
+# display your study-level themes
 print(overall_synthesized_themes)
 ```

+You can now view the themes in the form of a topic sentence, a detailed explaination and a relevant quote

 ## How does it work?
 ![alt text](Figure 1.jpg)